kasparsd/sellfy-embed-wordpress/README.md

 # Sellfy.com "Buy Now" button for WordPress

-Simply paste in the product URL from the Sellfy dashboard and this plugin will convert it into a "Buy Now" button.
+Simply paste in the product URL from the [Sellfy dashboard](https://sellfy.com/user/#/products) and this plugin will automatically convert it into a "Buy Now" button.

 ## 1. Grab the product URL